awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

    For RIPE, add the certificate as a new "descr" field for your address range\.

-   For APNIC, email the public key to [helpdesk@apnic\.net](mailto:helpdesk@apnic.net) to manually add it to the "remarks" field\.
+   For APNIC, email the public key to [helpdesk@apnic\.net](mailto:helpdesk@apnic.net) to manually add it to the "remarks" field for your address range\.
 Send the email using the APNIC authorized contact for the IP addresses\.

 ### Create a signed authorization message<a name="byoip-signed-authorization-message"></a>